Velvet Easter eggs are plush and beautiful. Today, we are going to learn how to make velvet Easter eggs the easy way.

 What You Will Need

 The items for these velvet eggs are really easy to find and not expensive, at all.
-I would say each egg cost less than four dollars to make!
+I would say each egg costs less than four dollars to make!
 Such a deal!
 Here’s what I used:

 - Various sizes of egg forms.
 I used 4″ and 6″ but you can do smaller ones, too!
 (Tip: You can use paper mache or SMOOTHfoam brand, both work great.
 Buy what’s most economical.
 I picked up mine from Hobby Lobby.
 Amazon carries these, but they are all WAY more expensive than getting them at your local craft store.)